digitalbazaar/bedrock/README.md

 ### bedrock.events

 It's sometimes necessary to allow modules to coordinate with each other in an orderly fashion.
-To achieve this, Bedrock provides an event system and API.
+To achieve this, Bedrock provides an event API.
 Bedrock's event API is very similar to node's built-in EventEmitter, but it provides a few additional features.

-In particular, when emitting and event, Bedrock can wait for a listener to run asynchronous code before executing the next listener.
+In particular, when emitting an event, Bedrock can wait for a listener to run asynchronous code before executing the next listener.
 This allows each listener to run synchronously or asynchronously, depending on their individual needs, without worrying that the next listener or the next event will be emitted before they have completed what they need to do.
-Bedrock's event system also provides another important additional feature, which is the ability to cancel events.
+Bedrock's event system also provides another feature, which is the ability to cancel events.
 Whenever a synchronous listener returns `false` or an asynchronous listener passes `false` to its callback, the event will not be emitted to the remaining listeners, and, if a callback was given when the event was emitted, it will be given the `false` value allowing the emitter to take a different action.
+Event cancelation allows modules to build-in default behavior that can be canceled by other modules.

 To a emit an event: